ebeohp/ebeohp/README.md

 # phoebe -- @ebehop
 Hello, I'm Phoebe a high schooler interested in pursuing CS.
-Previously, I had no coding experience (not counting Scratch!) up until 9th grade which was a real door opener for me.
-Now, I'm brainstorming and programming html5 games for a non-profit called Keep Sugar Land Beautiful. 🌳🐸 I also intend to learn frameworks like Vue and continue to learn data structures on youtoob :>
+I program html5 games for a non-profit called Keep Sugar Land Beautiful. 🌳🐸 I also intend to learn frameworks like Vue and continue to learn data structures on youtoob :>

+Wealth gained hastily will dwindle, but whoever gathers little by little will increase it. -Proverbs 13:11
 <!--
 **ebeohp/ebeohp** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.